 - Travel through time with visitors at the 1920s-1930s era Heritage Farm.
 Demonstrate wool working, quilting, canning and cooking.

 - Teach about invertebrates using butterflies, millipedes, Madagascar hissing cockroaches, tarantulas and scorpions.

 - Reveal our connections to the sea.
 New Mexico may be landlocked, but you can teach Aquarium visitors about how we affect the health of the ocean and how its health affects us.

 - Explore river, salt marsh, coral reef and open ocean habitats and share with visitors along the way.

-- Explain why the sharks don't bother the divers during the daily feedings at the Ocean Tank.
-Narrate as divers feed animals and clean the tanks.
+- Narrate as divers feed animals and clean the Shark and Coral Reef Tanks.
 Share information about sharks, eels, stingrays, porcupine fish and more!

 Docents wear a printed fabric vest worn with uniform colored shirts/blouses and pants/shorts/skirts.
 Uniform colors include black, brown, tan and white.
 An identification badge and nametag must also be worn with the uniform.

 Upon completion of the training, docents are given an identification badge, which allows free regular admission to all BioPark facilities (Zoo, Aquarium and Botanic Garden).
 While on duty, volunteers receive a discount at food concessions and gift stores.
 Volunteers are also awarded recognition items for their service, offered discounts to all fee-based BioPark Education programs and invited to special volunteer-only events.

 Fill out an online volunteer application.
 Our Education Department will review your application and notify you about openings and training dates.